 Coursework in the biostatistics and epidemiology concentration covers topics such as data analysis using SAS and STATA, epidemiology of infectious disease, chronic disease epidemiology, program evaluation and research, and environmental health.

 Admission is competitive and requires a minimum 3.0 undergraduate GPA, three letters of recommendation, a resume or curriculum vitae (CV), GRE scores from within the last five years, and a statement of purpose.
-Note that applicants may substitute LSAT, MCAT, DAT, or GMAT scores for the GRE requirement.
-Applicants with a medical degree or postgraduate degree in another health-related field may request an exemption from the GRE requirement.
+Applicants may substitute LSAT, MCAT, DAT, or GMAT scores for the GRE requirement.
+Applicants with a medical or postgraduate degree in another health-related field may request an exemption from the GRE requirement.

 Harvard University – Harvard T.H.
 Chan School of Public Health

-Since 2015 the Harvard University Harvard T.H.
+Since 2015, Harvard University’s Harvard T.H.
 Chan School of Public Health has offered a hybrid master’s of public health in epidemiology.
 This part-time, primarily distance learning program prepares students to work in advanced roles in epidemiology in hospitals, public health clinics, non-government organizations, and the private sector.
-To provide students with networking opportunities and hands-on research, this program has two required on-campus intensive sessions.
+This program has two required on-campus intensive sessions to provide students with networking opportunities and hands-on research.
 In addition, students must complete a one-year-long intensive research practicum guided by Harvard faculty.

 To be considered for admission to this program, applicants must either have a PhD in a health-related field, a master’s and three years of work experience, or a bachelor’s and five years of work experience.
 Overall, to earn this degree, students must complete 45 credits and finish their applied learning experience.